etw3gh/wfs/README.md

     apiquery.php
         user
-                wfs_secret_key     wfs secret only known to developers username            unique wfs username of the attacker
+                secret              wfs secret only known to developers username            unique wfs username of the attacker

         venue
-                wfs_secret_key     wfs secret only known to developers id                  unique FourSquare venue id
+                secret              wfs secret only known to developers id                  unique FourSquare venue id

         mayors
-                wfs_secret_key     wfs secret only known to developers
+                secret              wfs secret only known to developers

         weakest
-                wfs_secret_key     wfs secret only known to developers how_many            limit results to this number sorted by weakest venue
+                secret              wfs secret only known to developers how_many            limit results to this number sorted by weakest venue